Pete (Disney): Alice Comedies

 Pete first appeared in the Walt Disney-produced 1920s Alice Comedies short subject series.

 He first appeared in Alice Solves the Puzzle (February 15, 1925) as Bootleg Pete.
 His nickname was a reference to his career of bootlegging alcoholic beverages during Prohibition in the United States (1920-1933).
 In the cartoon, Pete's activities bring him to a beach in time to see Alice working on a crossword puzzle.
 Pete happens to be a collector of crossword puzzles, and identifies Alice's puzzle being a rare one missing from his collection.
-The rest of the short focuses on his antagonizing Alice and her drunk-on-moonshine cat Julius in order to steal it.
-The menacing, peg-legged bear villain commanded quite a presence on the screen and was destined to return.
+The rest of the short focuses on his antagonizing Alice and her drunken cat Julius to steal it.

 In various later Alice Comedies, the character again battled and competed with Alice and Julius, often under the aliases Putrid Pete and Pegleg Pete.

 Oswald the Lucky Rabbit

 Disney needed a villain to place against his new star Oswald the Lucky Rabbit, and Pete was introduced to his new adversary in the sixth Oswald short The Ocean Hop (September 8, 1927).
 Apparently inspired by Charles Lindbergh, the two enter an aeroplane race across the Atlantic Ocean.
 By the time producer Charles Mintz moved production of the Oswald series to his own studio, Pete had been established as the most consistently appearing supporting character to Oswald, and the character continued to appear in that role in the Oswald films directed and produced by Walter Lantz until 1937, making him essentially the only cartoon character at the time to frequently appear in shorts produced by two rival animation studios.
-His most notable non-Disney appearance was arguably as a captain in Permanent Wave (September 29, 1929).
+His most notable non-Disney appearance was as a captain in Permanent Wave (September 29, 1929).